DIPlib/diplib/changelogs/diplib_next.md

 - The versions of `dip::ImageWriteJPEG()` and `dip::ImageWritePNG()` that write to a memory buffer now take a version of a `dip::OutputBuffer` object to write to.
 Overloaded versions of these two functions maintain the previous syntax where the buffer is created internally and returned to the caller.

+- `dip::Framework::Projection()` is now parallelized.
+All projection functions (for example `dip::Mean()` and `dip::Maximum()`) now can use multithreading for faster computation if the output has at least one dimension.
+  For example, the mean value of each image row can be computed in parallel, but the mean value over the whole image is still not computed in parallel.

 ### Bug fixes